makersacademy/takeaway-challenge/README.md

 * Advanced! (have a go if you're feeling adventurous):
   * Implement the ability to place orders via text message.

-* A free account on Twilio will only allow you to send texts to "verified" numbers.
-Use your mobile phone number, don't worry about the customer's mobile phone.

 > :warning: **WARNING:** think twice before you push your **mobile number** or **Twilio API Key** to a public space like GitHub :eyes:
 >
 > :key: Now is a great time to think about security and how you can keep your private information secret.
 You might want to explore environment variables.